mrshll1001/thesis/src/designing_accounting_tools.md

 Choosing to enable or disable individual parameters was designed to allow the organisation to configure the presentation of the report

 #### Importing from elsewhere
++ Importing via elsewhere was important for several reasons
++ Mandated by the federated or decentralised architecture -- need some way of swapping data around
++ Allow

 ##### Via QA endpoint
++ Designed to support multiple theoretical ways to import data across the web
++ Follows the design guidelines of the QA data standard described earlier
++ Allows organisations to generate access tokens, which can be used to add valid devices and identify who's data this is.

++ Earlier versions simply generated the token, and required manual entry on the device or other system.
++ Following some feedback from participants that it was difficult to type out the token, the token was incorporated in to a JSON structure and encoded as a QR code to be scanned on mobile devices
++ This functionality was added to Accounting Scrapbook as a result of this.

 ##### Via File Upload
++ Brought up by Edbert's House and ratified with GOPA
++ Wanted to get a backlog of data loaded into the system to start working through.
++ Required export from their existing systems (SaGe, Quickbooks) to do so.
++ These supported exporting to CSV, which would also support Patchwork's excel spreadsheet.

++ to account for different formats and writing a new scraper per format, it was decided to go with a flexible approach
++ system allows for a custom "Mapping" between CSV file headings and the metaphors used in Rosemary.

 ##### In-Tray
++ Way to collect all imported data in one place and notify the admin staff that there was data to be sorted.
++ Later it differentiated between items added remotely via app or via csv import thanks to feedback.
++ Was originally called the "inbox" but everyone thought it was messages from staff not data that had been collected.
++ Renamed "In-Tray" to better match Patchwork's physical boxes of receipts.
++ Accept all and reject all buttons added by request

+##### Exporting Data
++ In case the participants were using this to collect and manage serious data it was written to export all financial data
++ Export was done in a basic flattened version (CSV)
++ Limited to financial data as that was deemed the most sensitive and photographs were being duplicated elsewhere

 ### Accounting Scrapbook
 Accounting Scrapbook is a lightweight mobile application that was designed to allow the charity workers to collaborate in collecting and curating information about their work and spending.
 Within the application, workers may create entries to reflect their everyday work and expenditure such as Images, Quotes, Activities, and Spends.
 These can then be organised by placing them into one or more *"Scrapbooks"*, allowing them to be grouped thematically and associated with other content.